cbrnr/python-intro-short/01-Basics/01-Basics.md

 4.862996449527442
 ```

-There are many more useful things in the `math` module, but we won't cover them here.
+There are a lot more useful things in the `math` module, but we won't cover them here.
 If you are interested, check out the [`math` module documentation](https://docs.python.org/3/library/math.html).

 Exercises
 ---------